snchezz/snchezz/README.md

 # [ AndresSanchez ]

 * Hello!
 Welcome to my GitHub! ⚡
-* I'm a Full Stack Developer and Cybersecurity student! 🛡️
+* I'm a Full Stack Developer and Cybersecurity expert! 🛡️
 * Enthusiastic of all technologies, in continuous learning 💻

 ## The main technologies I handle are: